National Alliance Against Tolls - Scotland

 Back to top

-In the last session two MSPs introduced bills to abolish the tolls.
+In the 2003 to 2007 session two MSPs introduced bills to abolish the tolls.

 The first Members' Bill was promoted by Bruce Crawford, one of the regional MSPs for Mid Scotland and Fife.
 Mr Crawford's Bill was to remove the Forth and Tay tolls - Details of Mr Crawford's Bill.